 Presentation and belongings

-Your house should be presentable and free from clutter to attract tenants, while all repairs need to be done to ensure tenants are safe (on that note – liability insurance to cover any accidents is a must).
+Your house should be presentable and free from clutter to attract tenants, while all repairs need to be done to ensure tenants are safe.
 You will be taking security deposits to cover damage to your furnishings, but it may be worth removing and storing pieces with sentimental value which cannot be replaced.